staceyj118/cryptocurrency_clusters/README.md

 ### Final Analysis

-* Based on your findings, make a brief (1-2 sentences) recommendation to your clients.
-Can the cryptocurrencies be clustered together?
-If so, into how many clusters?
+Based on the findings cryptocurrencies cannot be clustered together.
+There are no distinct clusters using PCA at 90% or after reducing dimensions with t-SNE.